 <span class="line-numbers-sizer" style="display: none;"></span>

 28.7969px is 1.8 × 16, my body line-height.
 The code blocks use line-height: 1.5, which is 24px.
-So the gutter had been measured against the wrong line-height and the result was frozen onto each span.
+So the gutter had been measured against the wrong line-height, and the measured height was written onto each span as an inline style.

 The cause